Charged excitations made neutral: N-centered ensemble density functional theory of Fukui functions

-The opportunity to employ regular (ground-state) DFAs arises from noticing that Eq.\eqref{eq:fukui} holds even in the zero weights limit, where the ensemble Hxc kernel, response and density become those of regular $N$-electron ground-state DFT:
+{\it Practical strategies for Nc EDFA design} -- The opportunity to employ regular (ground-state) DFAs in this context arises from noticing that Eq.~\eqref{eq:fukui} holds even in the zero-weight limit of the theory, where the ensemble Hxc kernel, response function and density become those of regular $N$-electron ground-state DFT.
+If we focus more specifically on the ground-state theory of a single electron addition ($\kappa\equiv +$) or removal ($\kappa\equiv -$), it reads